OpenEvalProject/evals/manuscripts/elife-65233/v2/manuscript.md

 ## Abstract

 Intracisternal A-particles (IAPs) are endogenous retroviruses (ERVs) responsible for most insertional mutations in the mouse.
 Full-length IAPs harbour genes flanked by long terminal repeats (LTRs).
-Here, we identify a solo LTR IAP variant ( Iap5-1 ) recently formed in the inbred C57BL/6J mouse strain.
-In contrast to the C57BL/6J full-length IAP at this locus ( solo Iap5-1 ), full Iap5-1 lacks DNA methylation and H3K9 trimethylation.
-The distinct DNA methylation levels between the two alleles are established during preimplantation development, likely due to loss of KRAB zinc finger protein binding at the solo Iap5-1 variant. solo Iap5-1 methylation increases and becomes more variable in a hybrid genetic background yet is unresponsive to maternal dietary methyl supplementation.
+Here, we identify a solo LTR IAP variant (Iap5-1solo) recently formed in the inbred C57BL/6J mouse strain.
+In contrast to the C57BL/6J full-length IAP at this locus (Iap5-1full), Iap5-1solo lacks DNA methylation and H3K9 trimethylation.
+The distinct DNA methylation levels between the two alleles are established during preimplantation development, likely due to loss of KRAB zinc finger protein binding at the Iap5-1solo variant.
+Iap5-1solo methylation increases and becomes more variable in a hybrid genetic background yet is unresponsive to maternal dietary methyl supplementation.
 Differential epigenetic modification of the two variants is associated with metabolic differences and tissue-specific changes in adjacent gene expression.
-Our characterisation of solo Iap5-1 as a genetically induced epiallele with functional consequences establishes a new model to study transposable element repression and host-element co-evolution.
+Our characterisation of Iap5-1 as a genetically induced epiallele with functional consequences establishes a new model to study transposable element repression and host-element co-evolution.

 ## Introduction